 Sperm takes about three months to mature.
 For that reason, experts recommend quitting smoking at least three months before you try to conceive.

 Quitting smoking immediately improves sperm quality.
 After three months, the chances of increased sperm count and motility are even greater.

-Take Supplements That Can Improve Sperm Count
+Take Supplements To Improve Sperm Count

-The following supplements may improve sperm count and male fertility issues.
+More research is needed but the following supplements may improve sperm count and male fertility issues.

 - D-aspartic acid (D-AA).
 Experts believe this amino acid is related to low sperm count because men with fertility issues have lower levels of it.
 Studies show that taking this acid as a supplement can raise testosterone levels.
 If hormonal issues are the cause of your low sperm count and motility problems, this supplement may help.

-- Vitamin C. This powerful antioxidant protects your body's cells from oxidative stress, which leads to deterioration of cells.
+- Vitamin C. This powerful antioxidant protects your body's cells from oxidative stress, which leads to the deterioration of cells.
 Oxidative stress can contribute to anything from heart disease to cancer.
 Studies show it may also lead to infertility.
 One study showed that taking 2,000 milligrams of vitamin C per day for two months increased sperm motility by over 90% and doubled sperm count.
 It also decreased the amount of damaged sperm by more than half.

 - Vitamin D. Studies show that people deficient in vitamin D are more likely than others to have low testosterone levels, which could lead to lower sperm count.
 One study showed that taking vitamin D for a year increased testosterone levels significantly.